aistrate/elm-tetris/README.md

 ### Auto Pause

 When the player minimizes the browser window or switches to another browser tab, the game pauses automatically (opens the [Pause dialog](#dialogs)).
-This has to do with the way browsers deal with these events: they stop sending animation frame updates for the duration the window is minimized or the tab inactive.
-On reactivating the window/tab, the first frame update will report a very large time delta (e.g., 5000 ms), which the application can then use to "catch up" with the time lost.
+This has to do with the way browsers deal with these events: they stop sending animation frame updates for the duration the window is minimized, or the tab inactive.
+On reactivating the window/tab, the first frame update will report a very large time delta (e.g., 5000 ms, as opposed to the usual 16 ms), which the application can then use to "catch up" with the time lost.
 In our case, this is not really useful, and means the game is neither fully playing nor paused, so we switch to paused mode to make it official.
-This makes time calculations more simple, deterministic and precise.
+This also has the advantage of making time calculations more simple, precise and deterministic.

 ## Possible Future Features